PrithivirajDamodaran/Parrot_Paraphraser/README.md

 ```
 ----------------------------------------------------------------------
-Input_phrase: Can you recommed some upscale restaurants in Rome?
+Input_phrase: Can you recommed some upscale restaurants in Newyork?
 ----------------------------------------------------------------------
-"which upscale restaurants are recommended in rome?"
+list some excellent restaurants to visit in new york city?
-"which are the best restaurants in rome?"
+what upscale restaurants do you recommend in new york?
-"are there any upscale restaurants near rome?"
+i want to try some upscale restaurants in new york?
-"can you recommend a good restaurant in rome?"
+recommend some upscale restaurants in newyork?
-"can you recommend some of the best restaurants in rome?"
+can you recommend some high end restaurants in newyork?
-"can you recommend some best restaurants in rome?"
+can you recommend some upscale restaurants in new york?
-"can you recommend some upscale restaurants in rome?"
+can you recommend some upscale restaurants in newyork?
 ----------------------------------------------------------------------
 Input_phrase: What are the famous places we should not miss in Russia
 ----------------------------------------------------------------------